 Figure 9.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track project success (fourth column).
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track project success (fourth column).
 See Figure 3 for more information on interpreting the above figure.

-The planning component of this project would be covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
-DOI has advised the Council that the implementation component of this proposed project is covered by a NPS Categorical Exclusion (CE).
-The Council proposes to adopt this CE and the associated environmental compliance documentation to support the proposed funding approval of this project, consistent with Section 4(d)(4) of the Council's National Environmental Policy Act

-(NEPA) Procedures, which enables the council to use member CEs, where appropriate.
-In making this decision, the Council would consider potential extraordinary circumstances, including potential negative effects to threatened and endangered species, essential fish habitat, tribal interests and historic properties, where applicable.
+The planning component of this project is covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
+DOI has advised the Council that the implementation component of this project is covered by a NPS Categorical Exclusion (CE).
+The Council will use this CE and the associated environmental compliance documentation to support the funding approval of this project, consistent with Section 4(d)(4) of the Council's National Environmental Policy Act (NEPA) Procedures, which enables the council to use member CEs, where appropriate.
+In making this decision, the Council considered potential extraordinary circumstances, including potential negative effects to threatened and endangered species, essential fish habitat, tribal interests and historic properties, where applicable.